A large-scale magnetic field produced by a solar-like dynamo in binary neutron star mergers

 All the fundamental interactions play an essential role in binary neutron star mergers.
 Thus, to theoretically explore them, a numerical-relativity simulation implementing all the effects of the fundamental interactions is the chosen way.
-Numerical relativity simulations manage to qualitatively explain AT 2017gfo, i.e., the kilonova emissions associated with the radioactive decay of the $r$-process elements~\cite{Shibata:2017xd,Kasen:2017sx,Radice:2017lr,Metzger:2018qf,Fujibayashi:2017pu,Perego:2017wt,Waxman:2017sq,Kawaguchi:2018pt,Breschi:2021tb,Nedora:2020hx,Villar:2017wc}.
+Numerical relativity simulations manage to qualitatively explain AT 2017gfo, i.e., the kilonova emissions associated with the radioactive decay of the $r$-process elements~\cite{Shibata:2017xd,Kasen:2017sx,Metzger:2018qf,Fujibayashi:2017pu,Perego:2017wt,Waxman:2017sq,Kawaguchi:2018pt,Breschi:2021tb,Villar:2017wc}.
 However, a quantitative understanding of it is on its way.
 Moreover, there is no theoretical consensus about how the binary neutron star merger drove the short-hard gamma-ray burst~\cite{Ruiz:2017du,Mosta:2020hl,Fernandez:2018ka}.

 A relativistic jet was launched from the binary neutron star merger and was observed as a short-hard gamma-ray burst~\cite{Goldstein:2017mm,LIGOScientific:2017yn,Savchenko:2017ff,Mooley:2018qf}.
 Such relativistic jets are most likely driven by a magnetohydrodynamics process.
-This indicates that a binary neutron star merger remnant must build up a large-scale magnetic field via the dynamo to launch the jet~\cite{Brandenburg:2004j}.
+This indicates that a binary neutron star merger remnant must build up a large-scale magnetic field via the dynamo to launch the jet~\cite{Brandenburg:2004j,Reboul-Salze:2021}.
 However, the mechanism of the large-scale dynamo in the merger remnant still needs to be clarified~\cite{Shibata:2021bb,Mosta:2015uc}.
-We tackle this problem with a super-high resolution neutrino-radiation magnetohydrodynamics simulation of a binary neutron star merger in full general relativity.